nfdi4plants/nfdi4plants.knowledgebase/src/content/docs/manuals/swate/swate-quickstart.md

 Briefly:
   - *Characteristics* are used for study descriptions and describe inherent properties of the source material (e.g. a certain strain)
   - *Parameters* describe steps in your experimental workflow (e.g. a measurement temperature)
-  - *Components* describe physical obsjects of your protocol (e.g. an instrument name)
+  - *Components* describe physical objects of your protocol (e.g. an instrument name)
   - *Factors* describe independent variables that result in a specific output (e.g. the light intensity)

 - The combination of ISA terms (Characteristics, Parameter, Component, Factor) and biological or technological ontology terms (e.g. temperature, strain, instrument model) gives the flexibility to display an ontology term, e.g. temperature, as a regular process parameter or as the factor your study is based on (Parameter \[temperature\] or Factor \[temperature\]).